Paid Personal Days

 Benefits of PTO

-PTO also provides these benefits.
+PTO also provides these added benefits.

 - Enables employers to treat employees like adults capable of making their own decisions about using paid time off for personal business.